 All items can be renewed once, and will renew automatically if no hold restrictions apply.
 Materials may be borrowed from other libraries both inside and outside of the Finger Lakes Library System.

 Items may be returned after hours by placing books in the boxes at the front and rear entrances.
-Lateness incurs a fine of 25 cents per item per day.
-Patrons who lose or badly damage items will be charged the full replacement cost.
+As of September, 2017 we are a fine free library!
+Readers are encouraged to be considerate of other users and return materials on time.
+Patrons who have outstanding items over 30 days, or have badly damaged items will be charged the full replacement cost.
 Borrowing privileges will be suspended if a patron owes more than $10.

 Anyone may join the Association at any level.
 Membership is tax deductible and voluntary.
 Please ask for details.
 The members of the Library Association are essential for our success!

 Patrons can search the online catalog for a listing of the holdings of each of the Finger Lakes Library System’s member libraries.
 You can also search for books out of system using World Cat.